 Wizards Head Coach Wes Unseld Jr. likes what he sees and has been giving Avdija more playing time.
 “He has progressed well,” he says.
 “We are putting him in different situations.
 I am learning to trust him more.
 His teammates are learning to trust him more.
 He is stepping up and making big plays—facilitating, scoring, and we have seen the defensive side of it.
 So, I think he is starting to put together a nice run here.
 If he can play this way night in and night out, this is going to be great for us.”

 Unseld also admires Avdija’s energy and attitude.
 “His energy is always good.
 He is a very positive guy, doing things for his teammates,” he says.

-> When asked what was his best moment of the year, Advija enthusiastically reports that it was being back in Israel for the first time and seeing friends, family and all of the support he has been receiving.
+When asked about his best moment of the year, Advija enthusiastically reports that it was being back in Israel for the first time and seeing friends, family and all of the support he has been receiving.

-> And Avdija’s New Year’s resolution?
-“That by the end of 2022 I will be better than I was at the end of 2021.
+And Avdija’s New Year’s resolution?
+“That by the end of 2022, I will be better than I was at the end of 2021.
 That’s all I’m asking for.
-Just to be a better person, learn more, know more, and be a better player and to be healthy.
+Just to be a better person, learn more, know more, be a better player and be healthy.
 That’s really important.”

-> Jewish News Syndicate
+Jewish News Syndicate